You're invited to Heritage Valley for a fall prairie seed harvest!

 Spend an autumn morning learning about the land, exploring the prairie and hand harvesting native seed to distribute to other parts of the prairie to increase biodiversity.
 Stay after the harvest to hike around the prairie.

 An RSVP is required.
-Space is limited.
-RSVP
+This event is now full.

 ABOUT HERITAGE VALLEY